As seen in:

 If you don’t have that many awards or honors or they’re strictly academic, such as making cum laude or making the dean’s list at college or university, feel free to just mention them in the education section of your CV for medical school.

-Here’s what this CV section could look like:
+Here’s what this med school CV section could look like:

 Medical School CV—Awards and Honors Samples